 The phrase “journeyman catcher” might have been coined expressly to describe Mickey Livingston.
-From his debut in the South Carolina textile leagues in 1935 to his ultimate retirement in 1956, he played or coached for two textile-mill teams, 15 farm teams, and five major-league teams.
+From his debut in the South Carolina textile leagues in 1935 to his ultimate retirement in 1956, he played or coached for two textile-mill teams, 15 minor league teams, and six major-league teams.
 Most of the time he was a backup catcher.
-The 1943 season, when he played for the Phillies and the Cubs, was the only year in which he appeared in more than 100 games.
+The 1943 season, when he played for the Phillies and the Cubs, was the only year in which he appeared in more than 100 games in the majors.

 Livingston must not have made it to spring training, because in 1938 he again played for the Newberry Mill team, and later for Trenton, a Senators farm club in the Eastern League.
 He batted .223 with Trenton, but his 20 extra-base hits out of a total of 62 gave him a slugging percentage of .342.
 Livingston was called up to the Senators and made his major-league debut when they defeated the St. Louis Browns on September 17, 1938.
 He got three hits, two of them doubles, in four at-bats, and was charged with an error.
 He played in one other game, making a late-inning appearance behind the plate the next day.